ECU News Services

 Heather and Koki Purvis and their triplets Kameron, Karter and Kaleb at a recent gathering hosted by ECU Physicians for families with new triplets.
 (Photos by Cliff Hollis)

 May 9, 2016

-Six new mothers of triplets – who all received prenatal care at ECU Physicians’ high-risk obstetrics clinic within the past two years – gathered April 30 with their families and clinic staff on the health sciences campus for photos, fun and fellowship.
+Six new mothers of triplets – who all received prenatal care at ECU Physicians’ high-risk obstetrics clinic within the past two years – recently gathered with their families and clinic staff to celebrate their children.